BorgwardtLab/proteinshake/docs/readthedocs/source/notes/installation.rst

 Installation
 ============

-ProteinShake can be installed through PyPi.
+ProteinShake can be installed through PyPi:

 .. code-block:: bash